 1. YouthNet

-It is a non-profit organization that supports youth acquire knowledge, developing life skills and forming attitudes to become positive, self-directing, responsible, productive, and contributing members of society through active participation and involvement.
+It is a non-profit organization that supports youth in acquiring knowledge, developing life skills and forming attitudes to become positive, self-directing, responsible, productive, and contributing members of society through active participation and involvement.
 It is registered under the Registration of Societies Act 1860, and it was launched on the 1st of February 2006 by a group of young Naga professionals.
 It remains one of the premier youth organizations in North East India that empowers young people to be unemployed and addresses Education, livelihood issues and entrepreneurship.

 Name | YouthNet |